lukso-network/tools-lukso-cli/README.md

 # LUKSO CLI

-> ⚠️ DO NOT USE IN PRODUCTION, SCRIPTS ARE NOT DEPLOYED YET.

 The LUKSO CLI is a command line tool to install, manage and set up validators of different clients for the LUKSO Blockchain.
 For more information and tutorial, please check the [LUKSO Tech Docs](https://docs.lukso.tech/).

 ## Features